ulfschneider/tracker/README.md

 any space between the number and the unit.
 In the above example we keep track of the distance (**94.6km**), the average speed (**25.06km/h**) and the meters up (**995mtr-up**).
 You decide how your units are being named.

 Add a comment, if you like.
 Everything that comes behind the double slash **//** is treated as a comment.
+A comment may contain links to web pages.

 If you don´t specify a date or a time, your track will be filed with the current date and time.
 You can specify a different date or time in the format **YY-MM-DD HH:mm** (omit the the time or the date if either one is not needed).